2017 Pasquotank County prison murders: Buckman

 Wisezah Buckman was the second out of the four to stand trial for the prison attack.
 Originally, Buckman was slated to be tried in 2020 for the murders, but due to the COVID-19 pandemic in the United States and other reasons, the trial was delayed multiple times until Buckman was finally put on trial in October 2023.

-On October 19, 2023, Buckman was found guilty of all four counts of first-degree murder and ten other felony charges.
+On October 19, 2023, Buckman was found guilty of all four counts of first degree murder and ten other felony charges.

 On November 3, 2023, 35-year-old Wisezah Buckman was sentenced to death, after the jury unanimously recommended three death sentences for three of the murders, while they voted for life without parole for the murder of the fourth victim, Veronica Darden.

 In 2025, Buckman was transferred from Central Prison to ADX Florence, the same federal prison where Brady is imprisoned.

 Monk

 On February 14, 2025, Jonathan Monk became the third offender of the case to stand trial for the 2017 Pasquotank County prison murders.
 Jury selection lasted from February to March 2025.

-On March 18, 2025, the jury found Monk guilty of all 13 criminal charges, including four counts of first-degree murder.
+On March 18, 2025, the jury found Monk guilty of all 13 criminal charges, including four counts of first degree murder.

 During the sentencing phase, the defence sought to seek mercy for Monk and implored the jury to sentence Monk to life without parole, on account of Monk's troubled childhood, caused by his mother's neglect and that his early exposure to abuse caused long-lasting psychological issues to him while growing up.

 On March 27, 2025, 38-year-old Jonathan Monk was sentenced to death by Judge Jeffery B. Foster upon the jury's unanimous recommendation for capital punishment.
 Apart from the four death sentences, Monk also received 60 to 81 years in prison for attempted first degree murder, felony burning a public building, felony attempted escape, and felony riot.
+Monk was transferred into the Federal Bureau of Prisons system and was held at USP Lee briefly before joining Brady and Buckman at ADX Florence on December 23, 2025.

 Frazier

-On September 29, 2025, Seth Frazier, then 41 years old, pleaded guilty to four counts of first-degree murder, one count of attempted first-degree murder, six counts of assault with a deadly weapon with the intent to kill inflicting serious injury, and one count each of burning a public building, inciting riot, attempting escape and assault with a deadly weapon.
+On September 29, 2025, Seth Frazier, then 41 years old, pleaded guilty to four counts of first degree murder, one count of attempted first degree murder, six counts of assault with a deadly weapon with the intent to kill inflicting serious injury, and one count each of burning a public building, inciting riot, attempting escape and assault with a deadly weapon.

 As a result of his plea of guilt, Frazier was spared the death sentence and instead sentenced to four consecutive life sentences without parole for all four murder charges, plus 93 to 116 years for all the lesser offences he admitted to.
+Similarly to his co-defendants, Frazier was transferred into the federal prison system and is currently at USP Terre Haute.